llynxai/agents/README.md

 # Agent Types

-We took a lot of inspiration from Langchain on how we create agents and some of classes will look familiar to anyone who used Langchain before.
+We took inspiration from Langchain on how to create agents and some of the classes will look familiar to anyone who used Langchain before.

 ## Base Agents